logicalclocks/hops-docs/docs/user_guide/hopsworks/search.rst

 Search
 ========================

-You can search on the navigation bar for Datasets, Feature Groups, Features, and Training datasets.
+You can search on the navigation bar for Datasets, Projects, Feature Groups, Features, and Training datasets.
 The search bar behaves differently depending on whether you are on the landing page or inside a project.
 When you are on the landing page, as we can see from the below image, search can return any items that have not been marked explicitly as private when they were created.
 That is, unless you mark your Datasets, Features, Feature Groups, and Training Datasets private, they can be discovered (but not necessarily accessed) from the landing page.

 .. figure:: ../../imgs/search/global_search.png